Foods Good For High Blood Pressure: A Guide to Maintaining Healthy Blood Pressure

 Ranges Of Blood Pressure

-These values represent the general guidelines for blood pressure categories.
+These values represent the guidelines for blood pressure categories.

 Foods Good For High Blood Pressure

-The good news is that changing your diet can have a big impact on how much pressure is in your blood.
+The good news is that changing your diet can have a big impact on how much pressure is in your blood (it means your bad diet = high/low blood pressure) eat wisely.
 You can reduce your risk of hypertension and, if you already have it, assist in properly managing it by adopting a heart-healthy diet.
-Following are some examples of how nutrition affects blood pressure:
+Here are some food groups you should include in your diet:

 Fruits And Vegetables